-Last week, we attended Vancouver’s 8th annual Zero Waste Conference, which brings together thought leaders from around the world to discuss and analyze how we can work together to green our world and reduce the waste we create.
-In line with this year’s Waste Reduction Week, speakers and panels centered around the current successes and future challenges of creating a circular economy, both in Canada and globally.
+Last week, we attended the annual 2018 Metro Vancouver Zero Waste Conference, which brings together thought leaders from around the world to discuss and analyze how we can work together to green our world and reduce the waste we create.
+In line with this year’s Waste Reduction Week, speakers and panels centred around the current successes and future challenges of creating a circular economy, both in Canada and globally.

-Read on for three (of many!) lessons we learned at this year’s conference.
+Read on for three (of many!) lessons we learned at this year’s 2018 Metro Vancouver Zero Waste Conference.

 1. Technology and automation will help us close the loop